MortenTsinakov/n2rv/README.md

 - Numpy 1.23.5
 - Tensorflow 2.12.0 (used in some tests to compare the ouputs of implemented functions with those of the equivalent Tensorflow functions)
 - Pandas 2.12.0 (used in some examples to manipulate the input data)
-- Matplotlib 3.5.1 (used in some examples to visualize the results)

 #### Installation